 “I highly recommend the Silentnight anti-snore pillow.
 It really works and is not too different from a regular pillow.”

-Mamas & Papas Pregnancy and Nursing Pillow, £35
+7. Mamas and Papas Pregnancy and Nursing Pillow

-Another favourite is this Mamas & Papas pregnancy pillow.
+Another favourite is the Mamas & Papas pregnancy pillow.
 Mumsnetters recommend this one because it can be used for sleeping, bottle-feeding, resting and breastfeeding – or even just general body support.
-The cover is soft to the touch, the cushioning moulds to your shape so it will hug your bump, back and knees comfortably, while the narrow design makes it easy to store and maneuver.
+The cover is soft to the touch, the cushioning moulds to your shape so it will hug your bump, back and knees comfortably, while the narrow design makes it easy to store and manoeuvre.

 You’re at the airport.
 You see a store selling travel pillows and, on a whim, you decide you really need one – after all, you’re flying long haul.
 Five hours in and you’re not impressed.
 It’s heavy, pushes you forward too much and your neck aches.
 Well, it seems like Mumnetters understand this agony all too well, until now.